potatosalad775/eqTrainer_Legacy/README.md

 ### Android

-**!
-The App was temporarily taken down by Google Play team.
-The dispute has been made, and waiting for their response by now.**
 <a href='https://play.google.com/store/apps/details?id=kr.potatosalad.eqtrainer.eqtrainer&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png' width='200'/></a>
 eqTrainer is available for download on Google Play Store!
 Or, You can download eqTrainer APK file directly from [Release Tab](https://github.com/potatosalad775/eqTrainer/releases).